 Lymphocytes, unlike the other leukocytes, are produced in lymphoid tissue rather than in the bone marrow.
 Most of the lymphocytes in blood are long-lived cells that recirculate between blood and tissue.
 Changes in blood lymphocyte number usually reflect changes in distribution rather than changes in production or loss.

 Lymphocytosis, which indicates an increase in absolute numbers not percentages of lymphocytes, can be seen in the situations given below.
-The most common causes are a physiologic or age-related lymphocytosis.
+The most common causes are a physiologic (epinephrine-mediated) or age-related lymphocytosis.

 - Physiologic leukocytosis: An epinephrine response can result in a transient lymphocytosis of mature cells.
 This particularly occurs in cats (more frequently when young) and young horses, Flow cytometric studies in cats have shown the population of lymphocytes consists of mixed B and T (CD4+) cells (Avery A, personal communication), although studies in other species suggest an expansion of natural killer cells.
 Strenuous exercise, fear or excitement can increase lymphocyte counts substantially in horses.
 In the above-mentioned study of 16 unbroken Quarterhorse yearlings, lymphocyte counts ranged from 5,600 to 14,000/uL immediately after they were caught for the first time (Schalm’s Veterinary Hematology).
 An epinephrine-mediated lymphocytosis is less common in dogs and not really identified in cattle.

 - Physiologic due to youth: Young animals (usually < 6 months of age) can have higher lymphocyte counts than adults, so they appear to have a lymphocytosis when compared to reference intervals based on adult animals (Harvey et al 1983).

 - Antigenic stimulation: Any cause of antigenic stimulation can result in a lymphocytosis, but this is quite uncommon.

-- Infectious agents: Infection with Ehrlichia canis can result in a granular lymphocytosis (which can be a clonal expansion of cytotoxic T cells) in blood and body cavity fluids (CSF).
+- Infectious agents: Infection with Ehrlichia canis can result in a granular lymphocytosis (which can be a clonal expansion of cytotoxic T cells) in blood and body cavity fluids (e.g. cerebrospinal fluid).
 Bovine leukemia virus can induce a persistent lymphocytosis of B cells, that may or may not progress to lymphoma (usually does not).
-Protozoan infections, such as Theileriosis and Trypanosomiasis, can also result in a lymphocytosis in cattle and horses (up to 34,000/uL in one study of horses with Trypanosoma evansi [Rodrigues et al 2005]).
+Protozoal infections, such as Theileriosis and Trypanosomiasis, can also result in a mild to moderate lymphocytosis in cattle and horses (with rare higher increases, such as 34,000/uL in one study of horses with Trypanosoma evansi [Rodrigues et al 2005]).